 For all projects, the installation, servicing, testing, and charging of the project refrigeration system (excluding systems for which these requirements do not apply) must be carried out in conformance with the requirements of the Federal Halocarbon Regulations of 2003 (FHR, as amended in 2009).
 For projects which involve the decommissioning and/or removal of a pre-existing refrigeration system, such activities shall be carried out in conformance with the applicable sections of the FHR.

 The Project Developer must institute a transparent, verifiable methodology for the validation of all project data to ensure that any erroneous or unusual data are identified, subject to verifier review and approval.
-Any data that are determined to be invalid shall be replaced using the Missing Data procedures in Appendix B.

 Monitoring Requirements